Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this study, we have introduced an axiomatic formulation of non-equilibrium thermodynamics based on the Nambu bracket, termed Nambu Non-equilibrium Thermodynamics (NNET).
-Through a series of lemmas derived from the proposed axioms, we have demonstrated that this framework is capable of describing far-from-equilibrium systems in which entropy may decrease due to periodic dynamics---phenomena that are difficult to capture using Prigogine's General Evolution Criterion (GEC) or $\ddot{\mathrm{O}}$ttinger's GENERIC formalism.
+Through a series of lemmas derived from the proposed axioms, we have demonstrated that this framework is capable of describing far-from-equilibrium systems in which entropy may decrease due to periodic dynamics---phenomena that may be difficult to capture using Prigogine's General Evolution Criterion (GEC) or Grmela--$\ddot{\mathrm{O}}$ttinger's GENERIC formalism.
+Our system is also open; hence there is no contradiction with the open-system nature of GEC. \\

 As a concrete example, we analyzed the triangular reaction system and showed that NNET allows for a description that goes beyond the conventional assumptions of detailed balance and linear approximation.
-In doing so, we revealed the existence of geometric conserved quantities that are otherwise obscured under those assumptions.
+In doing so, we revealed the existence of geometric conserved quantities that are otherwise obscured under those assumptions. \\

+Appendix A further shows that, in the representative extended-variable GENERIC-style formulation considered there, the same triangular reaction is formulated on an enlarged state space with flux variables, whereas NNET decomposes the dynamics directly on the original macroscopic state space.
+This indicates that the difference between the two frameworks is not merely technical but structural.